chrishah/phylog/README.md

 -bash-4.1$ mv ../*.fasta .
 -bash-4.1$ distribute.pl .
 50
 ```
-With the next command we will do the following to every *.fasta file in the directory `10000`:
+With the next command we will do the following to every *.fasta file in the directory `10000` (:
 + align sequences using clustalo
 + perform alignment trimming with Aliscore and Alicut
 + find the best fitting model of evolution using ProteinModelSelection.pl script and RAxML
 + infer ML tree using the best fitting model using RAxML (100 rapid boostrap pseudoreplicates)
-Again, a list of all flags for script is displayed when running `process_genes.pl` without options.
+Again, a list of all flags for the script is displayed when running `process_genes.pl` without options.
 ```bash
 -bash-4.1$ cd 10000
 -bash-4.1$ process_genes.pl . --nomask --bootstrap 100